jlangch/venice/doc/readme/datatypes-custom.md

 for type compliance.
 With value immutability the instantiated values are guaranteed to be valid for their lifetime.

-Venice custom types are composed from 'smaller' types.
+Venice custom types are composed from 'smaller' types:

 - Composing types with "AND" (records)
 - Composing types with "OR" (choices)